James4Ever0/notes/Recent discoveries, ideas and breakthroughs around 2024.md

 Buy a gaming console like Xbox Series S and use Arduino Leonardo or ESP32 to send gamepad signal.
 You may also use HID to gamepad hardware.

 Make sure you do not delete the game accidentally.
 You may design such mechanism to prevent exiting the game and misbehave.
 You can create child accounts to prevent unwanted purchase.

+Use Xbox 360 Emulator instead of running a real one.

 ---